Let`s talk about SML, functional programming

 Type-checking

-To type-check a function binding, we type-check the body e in a static environment that (in addition to all the earlier bindings) maps x1 to t1, … xn to tn (arguments) and x0 to t1 * ... * tn -> t
+To type-check a function binding, we type-check the body e in a static environment that (in addition to all the earlier bindings) maps x1 to t1, … xn to tn (arguments) and x0 to t1 * ... * tn -> t (for recursion).

 function calls